Cleveland Clinic logo

 Zooming in, the parts of your clitoris that are outside your body include:

 • Clitoral hood: Your labia minora (inner vaginal lips) meet at the top of your vulva to form a hood for your glans.
-Your clitoral hood may cover all, some or none of your glans.
+It may cover all, some or none of your glans.
+Everyone is different.

-Inside your body, your clitoris is shaped like an upside-down wishbone, with a clitoral body branching out to form a V shape.
+Inside your body, your clitoris is shaped like an upside-down wishbone.
+Parts of your internal clitoris include:

-• Body (corpora): The body of your clitoris is located behind your glans.
-Think of it as the top of the wishbone that isn’t divided.
-The body extends downward and branches off to form a pair of legs, the crura.
+• Body (corpora): The body of your clitoris is behind your glans.
+Think of it as the top of the wishbone.
+The body extends downward and branches off to form a pair of legs, called the crura.

 • Crura: The crura are two legs that extend from the clitoral body.
-They’re the longest part of your clitoris.
-Together, they form the “V” of the wishbone and surround your vaginal canal and urethra (the tube that carries pee out of your body).
+They’re the longest parts of your clitoris.
+Together, they form the “V” of the wishbone.
+They surround your vaginal canal and urethra.

-• Vestibular (clitoral) bulbs: The vestibular bulbs are in between your crura and your vaginal wall.
-Like the crura, the vestibular bulbs are a paired structure.
-When you’re aroused, they swell with blood and can even double in size.
+• Vestibular (clitoral) bulbs: The vestibular bulbs are between your crura and your vaginal wall.
+There are two of them.
+When you’re aroused, they swell with blood and can double in size.

-• Root: The nerves from the erectile tissue that makes up the various structures in your clitoris meet at the root.
-The root is located where the legs of the crura meet.
+• Root: The nerves from the erectile tissue in your clitoris meet at the root.
+The root is also where the legs of the crura meet.

 What does the clitoris look like?